 Crisis Intervention/Assessment.
 In an emergency situation, faculty and/or staff may be seen in person by a clinical counselor.
 A clinical counselor will complete an assessment of the faculty and/or staff's emergency situation and facilitate an appropriate referral to an on/off campus resource(s).

 Referrals.
 Faculty and Staff may call Counseling & Psychological Services to request off-campus mental health resources.
+SF State provides mental health services as well as other resources through the Employee Assistance Program (EAP) or call 1-800-367-7474.

 Faculty and Staff Helping Students